 Hey, I’m Georgie!

-Some like to call me G, GG, Greg, George, whatever floats your boat really but please don’t call me Georgia 😉
+Some like to call me G, GG, Greg, George, whatever floats your boat, but please don’t call me Georgia.

-So, I’ve taken the plunge and decided to move from my hometown Sydney, Australia to a much cooler location on the other side of the world in Vancouver, Canada.
+My hometown is Sydney, Australia and a year ago I moved to a much cooler location on the other side of the world in Vancouver, Canada.

-I’ve joined on staff with YWAM Vancouver , an interdenominational, non-profit Christian, missionary organisation.
+I’m on staff with YWAM Vancouver , an interdenominational, non-profit Christian, missionary organisation (a bit of a mouthful I know).
 Youth With A Mission (“WHY-wham”) has been around for 50 years + and is pretty much based in nearly every country in the world.
 Who knew?

-In 2016, after I finished 5 years of university studying a double degree majoring in Commerce (Marketing) & Media (PR/Advertising), I reluctantly responded to God’s call and committed to 6 months serving him which at the time felt like a lifetime!
+In 2016, after 5 years of university studying a double degree majoring in Commerce (Marketing) & Media (PR/Advertising), I reluctantly responded to God’s call and applied for a 5 month DTS, which at the time felt like a lifetime!

 My DTS began with 3 months of “Lecture Phase” where we learnt a new topic each week, with a new teacher from a different country and dived into what felt like a mixture of uni lectures, group therapy and school camp – don’t worry it was way better than it sounds.

-Imagine living in a 5 bedroom house with 12 different people, from about 8 different countries, where each week your mind is being blown by the incredible gems you’re learning, but you’re also crying from the much needed healing in your heart that’s been shoved deep down for years, and finally it’s meal time in the house and apparently there are 8 different ways to cook potatoes thanks to the many cultures in one house!
-Final verdict is, there is not a right or wrong way – although roasted is my fave 😉
+Imagine living in a 5 bedroom house with 12 different people, from about 8 different countries, where each week your mind is being blown by the incredible gems you’re learning, but you’re also crying from the much needed healing in your heart, and finally it’s meal time in the house and apparently there are 8 different ways to cook potatoes thanks to the many cultures in one house!
+Final verdict is, there is not a right or wrong way – although roasted is my fave.

 After being in what felt like a pressure cooker environment of learning, healing, community and rest (thank goodness), a group of 10 of us embarked to Siem Reap, Cambodia for our “Outreach”.
 We spent 2 months there, living at the YWAM base and partnering with their exisiting ministries.

-I’m a mixture of intense excitement, terror and expectancy to see God make this all happen, because honestly it’s going to take a miracle and I’m not even joking when I say that!
+It was a combination of intense excitement, terror and expectancy to see God make this all happen, because honestly it took a number of miracles and I’m not even joking when I say that!

 Now you may be asking “Why Vancouver, what is it about Canada?”
 I’ll explain in detail in another blog post, but Canada is where my late father was from.
 He passed away when I was 18 (almost 10 years ago), but I still have half my family there, even though they are on the other side of the country in New Brunswick (sort of like the distance of Perth & Sydney).